-For safety reasons, simulation has long played a key role in aviation in training pilots and testing new flight procedures or aircraft design changes.
-Similarly, as autonomous driving and associated interfaces grow in importance, we anticipate an expanded need for simulation in UI design for automobiles.
-In general, deploying untested systems to millions of users is highly risky in terms of reputation, customer retention, and longer-term financial consequences.
-In recommender systems, for example, a gap has opened between research and practice, due to the vulnerability of the traditional approach of testing on historical logs of user interactions.
-Recommender systems that perform well on historical data often rapidly go wrong when they engage with real users.
-While A/B testing with population subsamples can reduce risks, closed-loop simulations based on user models can be used to pretest the system before user testing.
+For safety reasons, simulation has long played a key role in aviation in training pilots, testing new flight procedures, or aircraft design changes.
+Similarly, as autonomous driving and associated interfaces grow in importance, we anticipate an expanded need for simulation in UI-design for automobiles.
+In general, deploying untested systems to millions of users is highly risky in terms of reputation, customer retention and longer-term financial consequences.
+E.g., in recommender systems, a gap has opened between research and practice, due to the vulnerability of the traditional approach of testing on historical logs of user interactions.
+Recommender systems which perform well on historical data often rapidly go wrong when they engage with real users.
+While A/B testing with population subsamples can reduce risks, closed-loop simulations based on user models can be used to pre-test the system before user-testing.

-WHY NOW?
+7 WHY NOW?

 Why do we believe that the time is ripe to reconsider what models can do for HCI?
-Lavin et al. [1] present a farreaching topical review of the role of simulation in science and AI (but few HCI examples), highlighting that in the past, the complexity of simulation was constrained by hardware limitations, lack of information, the difficulty of dealing with uncertainty, and practical challenges in integrating multiple different simulation models, reducing the utility of the simulation approach for practical decision making.
-However, recent developments in probabilistic, differentiable programming, high-performance computing, and causal modeling and the rapidly improving ability of machine learning to emulate complex aspects of human perception and behavior mean that simulation has an increased potential to be efficiently and usefully applied in new domains such as HCI [9].
+(Lavin et al., 2021) present a farreaching topical review of the role of simulation in science and AI (but few HCI examples), highlighting that in the past, the complexity of simulation was constrained by hardware limitations, the lack of information, the difficulty of dealing with uncertainty, and practical challenges in integrating multiple different simulation models, reducing the utility of the simulation approach for practical decision-making.
+However, recent developments in probabilistic, differentiable programming, high-performance computing, causal modelling, and the rapidly improving ability of machine learning to emulate complex aspects of human perception and behaviour mean that simulation has an increased potential to be efficiently, and usefully applied in new domains such as HCI (Jokinen et al., 2017).

-New sensor technologies and new interaction styles, such as augmented reality, take us out of our comfort zone with well-understood mechanisms, due to issues such as sensor fusion, highdimensional and uncertain sensors, and the application of machine-learning technology for the segmentation and labeling of content.
-The increased complexity of system design will demand more use of simulation in its development and optimization.
+New sensor technologies and new interaction styles, such as augmented reality, take us from our comfort zone with well-understood mechanisms, because of issues such as the sensor fusion, high-dimensional and uncertain sensors, and the application of machine learning technology for segmentation and labelling content.
+The increased complexity of system design will demand more use of simulation in its development and optimisation.

 A common challenge, relevant to HCI, is linking simulation-based models with empirical data.
-Numerical simulators typically have parameters whose values are not known a priori and have to be inferred by data.
-Classical statistical approaches are not always easy to apply to models defined by numerical simulators, and in some cases simulations may be in legacy code, or only available as black boxes.
-A key recent development is simulationbased inference (SBI), also known as likelihood-free inference, which enables researchers to algorithmically identify parameters of simulation-based models that are compatible with observed data and prior assumptions.
+Numerical simulators typically have parameters whose values are not known a priori, and have to be inferred by data.
+Classical statistical approaches are not always easy to apply to models defined by numerical simulators, and in some cases simulations may be in legacy code, or only available as black-boxes.
+A key recent development is Simulation-Based Inference (SBI), also known as likelihood-free inference, which enables researchers to algorithmically identify parameters of simulation-based models that are compatible with observed data and prior assumptions.

-OUTLOOK
+8 OUTLOOK

 We have highlighted that developments in hardware and software can enable us to create increasingly complex models of human interactions with technology, and calibrate them to increasingly rich and available data.
 An example is the application of methods from artificial intelligence and machine learning, which are having a wide-reaching impact on many areas of day-to-day life and in science.
-We believe that the natural outcome of the application of these technologies will be in simulation systems that can have a combination of first principles, white-box modeling, and flexible, data-driven black-box models.
-It is important that stakeholders with an understanding of specific user groups be involved in the specification and evaluation of these models.
+We believe that the natural outcome of the application of these technologies will be in simulation systems that can have a combination of first-principles, white-box modelling and flexible, data-driven black-box models.
+It is important that stakeholders with an understanding of specific user groups can be involved in the specification and evaluation of these models.